SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 However, there's nothing magic about choosing only two frequencies: by choosing four frequencies, for example, each symbol can encode a dibit, potentially doubling the data rate.
 The limitation is the ability of the receiver to distinguish closely spaced frequencies, and the bandwidth available in the carrier.

-[^python]: For a reference implementation of this method in action, see the "Police Station (Silly Voices)" sketch from Monty Python's Flying Circus, Series 1, Ep.
+[^python]: For a reference implementation of this method, see the "Police Station (Silly Voices)" sketch from Monty Python's Flying Circus, Series 1, Ep.
 12: _The Naked Ant_.
 [^doppler]: Of course, this will still have issues if one of you is moving toward and away from the microphone or speaker at an appreciable fraction of the speed of sound.
 Or if you're traveling at relativistic speeds and time behaves differently.
 Or if you're trying to communicate between a Nitrogen and Helium atmosphere.
 But for most cases, it works great!

 Dual-Tone Multiple Frequency (DTMF) encoding can also be used.